MENU/TOP

 Beginning Hebrew

-Designed for those with little or no previous exposure to Hebrew, this introductory course will focus on developing the foundation for reading comprehension and a basic Hebrew vocabulary.
-We will learn the basics of prayer-book Hebrew, beginning with the alphabet and moving through the basic grammar and vocabulary of the siddur (prayer book), including the key texts and melodies of some prayers and blessings found in the siddur.
-Required text: Prayerbook Hebrew the Easy Way.
-This textbook is not included in the price of the class.
+Designed for those with little or no previous exposure to Hebrew, this introductory course will focus on developing the foundation for Hebrew prayer, reading, and a basic Hebrew vocabulary.
+We will learn the basics of prayer-book Hebrew, beginning with the alphabet and moving through some of the basic vocabulary and themes of the siddur (prayer book), including key texts and melodies of prayers and blessings.
+This course combines attendance at JQuest tefillah (a prayer service geared toward children, but which helps adults learn, too) and class time with a Hebrew teacher.
+This is an excellent course to help you feel more comfortable with Hebrew and Jewish prayer!
+Book(s) for the course will be announced; please note that books are not included in the price for the course.

 Timing: